-So, I'm down here in Phoenix, Arizona, having just woken up in a shaft of sunlight with a sweat ring around my neck.
-Amazing what a difference a two-hour drive can make.
-Had I awakened back in Flagstaff, where it was snowing yesterday morning, I would have grabbed a fleece as soon as I'd have gotten out of bed.
-But I'd better get used to waking up warm, as it'll soon be monsoon season in Nepal--hot and extrememly humid.
+So, I'm down here in Phoenix, having just woken up in a shaft of sunlight with a sweat ring around my neck.
+What a difference a two-hour drive can make.
+Had I awakened back in Flagstaff, where it was snowing yesterday morning, I would have grabbed a fleece as soon as I got out of bed.
+But I'd better get used to waking up warm, as it'll soon be monsoon season in Nepal, hot and extremely humid.

-My plane leaves at 8pm this evening.
-I change airlines in Los Angeles, then sit for another 13-some-odd hours in another flying tin can with a couple hundred of my closest friends (flying--not my favorite pasttime) till I arrive in Hong Kong at 5:30am.
-Thirteen hours wandering and people-watching there, and I'll be in another airborne capsule for seven hours or so until I land in Kathmandu at 10:30pm on May 5th (which is about 9:15a.m. on the 5th here in Arizona, I believe.)
+My plane leaves at eight this evening.
+I change airlines in Los Angeles, then sit for another 13-some-odd hours in another flying tin can with a couple hundred of my closest friends (flying is not my favorite pastime) till I arrive in Hong Kong.
+After 13 hours wandering and people-watching there, and I'll be in another airborne capsule for seven hours until I land in Kathmandu at 10:30 p.m. on May 5 (which is about 9:15 a.m. on the 5th here in Arizona, I believe.)

-Once I clear customs with my one large suitcase--mostly filled with t-shirts, synthetic, convertible pants, at least 15 pairs of underwear and nearly as many pairs of socks--a half-empty duffel bag and a carry-on backpack full of electronics, I'll hopefully find HRDSN member Karna Bahadur Dura and Yolanda, Ingo's Swiss friend who runs a hotel not far from the airport.
+Once I clear customs with my one large suitcase, mostly filled with t-shirts, synthetic convertible pants, at least 15 pairs of underwear, and nearly as many pairs of socks, along with a half-empty duffel bag and a carry-on backpack full of electronics, I'll hopefully find HRDSN member Karna Bahadur Dura and Yolanda, Ingo's Swiss friend who runs a hotel not far from the airport.
 I'll go to the hotel for at least one night, but I hear there could be "political unrest" in the city, so I may make my stay in the capital a very short one before flying to Pokhara.

-As with all mostly unplanned adventures, though--and even most that are planned to a T--we shall see.
+As with all mostly unplanned adventures, and even most that are planned to a T, we shall see.